Olga Khazan

-Olga Khazan is an American journalist and author known for her work on health, science, and social science topics.
+Olga Khazan is a Soviet-born American journalist and author known for her work on health, science, and social science topics.
 She is a staff writer at The Atlantic and the author of Weird: The Power of Being an Outsider in an Insider World (2020) and Me, But Better: The Science and Promise of Personality Change (2025).

 Early life and education

+Khazan was born to a Finnish Lutheran mother and a Russian-Jewish father.
+She moved with her parents as a child from the Soviet Union to the United States about a year before the Soviet Union dissolved, settling in Midland, Texas.
 Khazan graduated from American University with a degree in Political Science.
 She later earned a master's degree in journalism from the University of Southern California's Annenberg School.

 Career

 Khazan began her career as a web editor for Forbes magazine.
 She later worked as a freelance writer in Washington, D.C., and as the Moscow correspondent for The Washington Post.

 In 2013, she joined The Atlantic as a staff writer, where she covers health, gender, and science.
 Her work has focused particularly on healthcare policy, psychology, and social science research.
 She has written extensively about mental health, workplace dynamics, and social inequality.